Oma's Dampfnudeln – German Steamed Buns

 - pinch salt

-- Optional for sweet dumplings: 1 tbsp sugar,1 tsp vanilla, lemon rind
+- Optional for sweet dumplings: 1 tablespoons granulated sugar, 1 teaspoon vanilla, lemon zest

 - Grease a baking sheet and set it aside.

-- To make the dumplings, add the water into a small bowl, add the yeast, and 1 tsp sugar.
+- To make the dumplings, add the water into a small bowl; add the yeast and 1 teaspoon sugar.
 Stir and let sit 10 minutes.
-This mixture should become bubbly, indicating that the yeast is "alive & working".
-If it's not, throw out and use new yeast.
+(This mixture should become bubbly, indicating that the yeast is "alive & working."
+If it's not, throw out and use new yeast.)

-- In a large bowl, cream the butter with the 2 tbsp sugar (if using) and add the eggs and salt.
+- In a large bowl, cream the butter with the 2 tablespoons sugar (if using) and add the eggs, milk, and salt.
 Stir in the yeast mixture.
 Mix in enough flour to make a rough dough.
-Turn out onto a lightly floured surface and knead well until a smooth dough forms, adding more flour as necessary.
-Put the dough into a clean bowl.
-Cover and let sit in a warm draft-free place until double in size, about 1 hour.
+Turn out onto a lightly floured work surface and knead well until a smooth dough forms, adding more flour as necessary.
+Place dough into a clean bowl.
+Cover bowl and let sit in a warm place that is draft-free until double in size, about 1 hour.

 - Punch down.
-Shape the dough into 8 - 10 dumplings (about 1-inch in diameter)
+Cut the dough into 8 to 10 equal pieces (about 1-inch in diameter) and shape into dumplings.

-- Place the dumplings onto the greased baking sheet.
-Cover lightly and let rise about half an hour in a warm, draft-free place.
+- Place the dough balls onto the greased baking sheet.
+Cover lightly with a clean kitchen towel and let dough rise about half an hour in a draft-free warm spot.

-- In a large saucepan with a tight-fitting lid, place all the poaching ingredients.
-Bring to a simmer.
+- In a large pot with a tight fitting lid, place all the poaching liquid ingredients.
+Bring to a simmer over medium heat.
 Add the dumplings, making sure they are not overcrowded.

 - Open the lid, either as soon as you hear them sizzling or at 25 minutes even if you don't hear them sizzling.
 Check that the tops are firm to the touch.
-Leave the lid off and continue to simmer to evaporate any remaining liquid and let the bottoms become browned in the butter.
+Leave the lid off and continue to simmer to evaporate any remaining liquid and let the bottom of the dumplings become browned in the butter.

-- Serve immediately, using two forks to make a hole in the top of the dumpling into which gravy or vanilla/fruit sauce is poured.
+- Serve immediately, using two forks to make a hole in the top of the dumpling into which gravy or warm vanilla sauce is poured.

-- The "sweet" dumplings can also be served with a topping of melted butter, poppy seeds, and sugar
+- The sweet dumplings can also be served with a topping of melted butter, poppy seeds, and regular sugar or brown sugar.
+Also delicious with caramel sauce, plum sauce, or your favorite fruit compote.

 Leave a comment about this recipe or ask a question?